Dwork families and $\mathcal{D}$-modules: Setting the problem

-We already have the first isomorphisms that we were seeking.
-Let us go for the second ones, and let us go back to $\XXn$ to obtain them.
-We already know that $p_{n,+}\OO_{\XXn}$ is a semisimple complex of $\DD$-modules, and the middle extension of its restriction to $U_n$, where $p_n$ is smooth.
+Let us go for the second one, and let us go back to $\cXn$ to obtain them.
+We already know that each cohomology of $p_{n,+}\cO_{\cXn}$ is a semisimple $\cD_{\AA^1}$-module, and then the middle extension of its restriction to $U_n$, where $p_n$ is smooth.
 Then every fiber over a point of $U_n$ will have the same global de Rham cohomology as the fiber over the origin, which is a Fermat hypersurface.
-In particular, $\HH^1p_{n,+}\OO_{p_n^{-1}(\lambda_0)}\cong\kk$ if $n$ is even, vanishing if $n$ is odd.
-In that case, it is obvious that $\HH^1p_{n,+}\OO_{\XXn}$ will vanish too, but we cannot say anything for the moment about what happens when $n$ is even.
+In particular, $\cH^1p_{n,+}\cO_{p_n^{-1}(\lambda_0)}\cong\kk$ if $n$ is even, vanishing if $n$ is odd.
+In that case, it is obvious that $\cH^1p_{n,+}\cO_{\cXn}$ will vanish too, but we cannot say anything for the moment about what happens when $n$ is even.